uwyo-mallet/Shapley-CVS--Gallegos-/README.md

 Example Output:
         Temporal Marginal Contributions {'Insertion': 21.0, 'Quicksort': 9.0}
         Temporal Shapley Value {'Insertion': 21.0, 'Quicksort': 9.0}

+## Temporal Utility Functions
+The temporal utility functions are found in the mcshapley.temporalUtils section of the library.
+This section is for functions that are useful for manipulating temporal dictionaries.
+These functions are hidden within the temporal functions in the mcshapley.shaps section.
+As of now the section only includes two functions. toTempOrder which takes a list of lists (typically a list of solver names) and creates a temporal dictionary. toTempOrder associates the sequential order of the parent list to determine which is earlier, specifically groups that come earlier in the list are associated with earlier times. toBySolve takes a temporal dictionary in the form of toTempOrder's output and converts it so that each solver name in the dictionary maps to it's associated time.

+Code Example:

+        import mcshapley.temporalUtils as tUtils
+        tOrder = tOrder=[["A3","A2"],["A1"]]

+        tempOrder = tUtils.toTempOrder(tOrder)
+        tempOrderBySolver = tUtils.toBySolver(tempOrder)

+        print(tempOrder)
+        print(tempOrderBySolver)

+Example Output:
+        {'2': ['A3', 'A2'], '1': ['A1']}
+        {'A3': '2', 'A2': '2', 'A1': '1'}

 # Useful Links and References:
 - https://www.microsoft.com/en-us/research/wp-content/uploads/2005/01/ieong05mcnet.pdf